koushiroue/atheros/README.md

 - Prefer Portable vertion of Foobar2000
 - Does not works  well on HiDPI Display scale 125% and 150%, may require changing hidpi setting on foobar executable properties.
 ![alt text](../main/etc/hidpi.png "Foobar.exe Properties > Compatibility > Change HiDPI Settings")
+*note : The skin might not fit in 150% display scale for 1080p resolution or lower.*

 ## Changelog